glyph/Fritter/docs/persistence.rst

 to do sommething at some point in the future.
 So let's start off by building that.

+Whever building anything persistent it is important to establish what objects are safe to serialize and how to serialize them in this context.
+To register our serializable objects, we will use a :py:class:`JSONRegistry
-First, we need a ``JSONRegistry``, so let's instantiate one.
+<fritter.persistent.JSONRegistry>`, so let's instantiate one.

 .. literalinclude:: json_basic_reminder.py
    :start-after: start-registry
    :end-before: end-registry

 Don't worry about the ``[object]`` there just yet; that tells us the type of the "load context" for this registry.
-We'll get to that a little later, but this first step doesn't need it yet.
+We'll get to that a little later, but we don't need it yet.

 Next, we'll make a Reminder class, which just holds a bit of text to remind us about.